 ADJUNCT Teaching Assistant FOR TOURO COLLEGE

-For the past three years, I have been working with graduate Occupational Therapy students from Touro College in Bayshore and Manhattan to conduct research within the school setting.
+For the past four years, I have been working with graduate Occupational Therapy students from Touro College in Bayshore and Manhattan to conduct research within the school setting.
 This has been such an exciting endeavor for me.
 I’m learning so much!

 OCCUPATIONAL THERAPY ADVOCATE